nodeshift/tutorial/README.md

 In this self-paced tutorial you will:

-- Creat an Express.js application
+- Create an Express.js application
 - Add logging, metrics, and health checks
 - Build your application with Docker
 - Package your application with Helm